About Vital Choice Canned Sockeye

-We feature canned sockeye, which is the firmest and most flavorful species of wild salmon.
+Sockeye or "red” salmon is the firmest and most flavorful species of this fabulously nutritious fish.

 But not all sockeye is good enough to go into Vital Choice cans.
 There can be dramatic differences in the quality and flavor of canned sockeye salmon, depending upon how and where it was harvested and processed.

-Why is our Wild Red™ canned sockeye so superior?
+Why is our wild canned sockeye so superior?

 If you've only had supermarket brands, you're in for a very pleasant surprise!
 We strive to offer Vital Choice customers a level of quality and consistency seldom found in the brands sold by retail chains.

 The rare quality of Vital Choice Wild Sockeye is signaled by its firm, luscious, fresh-tasting meat.

 This readily discerned quality distinction stems from the expertise we gained during decades of salmon fishing, and our strict purchasing standards.